Acanthomorpha: Fossil record and evolutionary history

-The oldest acanthomorphs were initially reported by Louis Agassiz from the Cenomanian Sannine Formation of Lebanon, and were considered as such for over a century until slightly older remains were identified from the end-Albian of Mexico.
+The oldest acanthomorphs were initially reported by Louis Agassiz from the Cenomanian Sannine Formation of Lebanon, and were considered as such for over a century until slightly older remains were identified from the end-Albian of Mexico; subsequently an even older member of the group, Gondwanacanthus decollatus, was reported from the upper Barremian or lower Aptian strata of the Morro do Chaves Formation (Brazil).
 Early acanthomorph fossils are diverse and well-preserved in formations from the early part of the Late Cretaceous from the Cenomanian to the Campanian, but become exceedingly rare throughout the Maastrichtian and the Paleocene (spanning the likely origins of a number of modern taxa) before a second explosion in fossil abundance and diversity in the Eocene.
 This mysterious gap is known as "Patterson's Gap" after paleontologist Colin Patterson, who first identified it in 1993.